 What are Chemical Peels?

 A chemical peel is a skin-resurfacing procedure in which a chemical solution is applied to skin to help peel away the top layers.
-The skin that grows back after a chemical peel can be smoother and younger looking.
+The skin that grows back after a chemical peel may be smoother and younger looking.

 Chemical peels are used to help treat wrinkles, skin discoloration and scars — typically on the face.
 A chemical peel can be done alone or in combination with other cosmetic procedures.